XingKongTanSuo/ls12_mt8797_wifi_64-dt/README.md

 ```
 # This is the TALIH-PD2 device tree generated using twrpdtgen.
 I have successfully build twrp-12.1 using it.
-# If you want to compile, please use mka bootimage！
+# If you want to build, please use mkabootimage！
 ```